isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/reserve-your-business-name.md

 You can also check if there are similar trade marks [on the IP2SG portal](https://ip2sg.ipos.gov.sg/RPS/WP/CM/TradeMarkSimilarSearch.aspx){:target="_blank"}{:rel="noopener"}.

-If you have decided on a business name for your Sole Proprietorship/Partnership, you may reserve the name on GoBusiness via this e-Adviser.
+### Ready to register your business name?

-{% include button.html text="Go to e-Adviser for Starting a Business" src="https://eadviser.gobusiness.gov.sg/startabusiness?src=start_reserve_bizname" type="primary" %}
+{% include panels-featurelink.html panels=site.data.rgp010b_business-name %}

 Avoid names which are: